Augustów Primeval Forest: History

 It was then that the forest began to be exploited: trees were cut and then floated down the rivers to the Baltic ports.
-They produced tar, potash, tar and charcoal, smelt iron from bog iron ore, and collected honey from beehives.
+They produced potash, tar and charcoal, smelt iron from bog iron ore, and collected honey from beehives.
 At that time, Osock villages were established on the southern edge of the forest – the so-called osocznicy, or guardians of the royal forest.
 Mostly, they were peasants, released from serfdom, whose function was transferred from father to son – this is how, among others, the villages of Starożyńce (Starożyńce family), Markowce (Markowicz), Skieblewo and Kurianka (Kurianowicz).
 Over time, they were gradually transformed into ordinary serfs, with the exception of the Forest Heroes, in which Bohatyrowiczs from the minor nobility were imprisoned, serving until the partitions.
 The emigrants from the village of Żabickie, who were responsible for transporting the forest management correspondence, performed their duties for a similar time.
 Permanent settlements of beekeepers, scythes, fishermen and osaczników, dating back to the 15th century, were the oldest settlements at the beginning of colonization of the area of today's Augustów Primeval Forest.

 Beekeepers were also settled here, guarding the royal hives; this is how the villages of Bartniki and Rakowicze were created.
 Honey-hunting entries have been recorded since the 15th century near Tobołów, in the Mołowiste wilderness on Lake Serwy, in Sarnetki, Chrołowszczyzna on the Szczebra River.
 Bartenders had the right to use only honey trees, which led to disputes with forest officials and owners and made management difficult.
 Private forests and honey-hunting meadows survived until the 19th century, when they began to be bought.
 However, beekeeping began to decline in earlier centuries as the forest was populated.
 One of the privileges of honey hunters was the right to bring axes and other tools to the forest, a privilege which was deprived of other groups of the population.